Energy Summit London

 Us lawyers are still in the process of ‘feeling our way’ in terms of negotiations relating to the regulations but we’re certainly starting to see more energy related provisions being added to leases than we were about a year ago and there are more discussions at the negotiation stage.

-At our event, Alex Miller, Principal in our Real Estate team, mentioned the idea of “dark green leases” which are really heavy in terms of the inclusion of energy and sustainability provisions and “light green leases” which take a lighter touch.
+At our event, a Principal in our Real Estate team, mentioned the idea of “dark green leases” which are really heavy in terms of the inclusion of energy and sustainability provisions and “light green leases” which take a lighter touch.
 We’ve also seen “memoranda of understanding” being used as an indication of intention to do the right thing while not requiring legal commitment.